hlandrus/open_data_library/README.md

 # open_data_library
 This notebook was created during open data day in Seattle Washington.
-I used publicly available data on the library checkout from the Seattle city to see check out trends for certain books.
-I searched for a few books and subjects that would be relevant to current events to see if the of check outs of these books changed.
+I used publicly available data from the city of Seattle's data portal on the library material checkouts https://data.seattle.gov/Community/Checkouts-by-Title/tmmm-ytt6.
+I used this to see check out trends for certain books.
+I searched for a few books and subjects that would be relevant to current events to see if the number of checkouts of these books changed.

 City of Seattle Data Policy: